Nocheto Help (3.X.X)

 fen <fen>

-start new game with <fen> position
+start a new game with a <fen> position

 fen960 <fen>1.1.0

-start new Chess960 game with <fen> position
+start a new Chess960 game with a <fen> position

 pgn